 Cello Tuner Online

-The standard cello tuning is C2, G2, D3, and A3 from the lowest string to the highest.
-Use the microphone tuner above to tune each cello string to its target note.
+Standard cello tuning is C2, G2, D3, and A3 from the lowest string to the highest.
+These frequencies use A4 = 440 Hz concert pitch.

 How to Tune a Cello